From website user preferences to customer contact forms, data helps inform common consumer touchpoints and shapes impactful B2B marketing strategies.

 What are the benefits of compliant b2b data in marketing?

 It should be obvious by now that B2B marketers have a duty to keep customer data secure.
 The benefits of B2B data compliance in marketing, however, may not be as evident to your sales and RevOps teams.

 Take a look at how data compliance serves as a benefit for B2B marketing.

 At a time when ransomware and similar cybersecurity threats are running rampant, consumers want to know their data is safe with your brand.

-After all, 36% of consumers will reduce their business interactions with a company involved in a data breach while 22% will end the relationship altogether.
+After all, 36% of consumers will reduce their business interactions with a company involved in a data breach while 22% will end the relationship altogether, as reported by Security.
 Data security and compliance helps build more trusting relationships with your users and keeps them around for longer.
 As more customers become concerned with how their data is managed (or mismanaged) by companies, it’s imperative to demonstrate responsibility for the sensitive data you store.

 B2B brands that showcase transparency and a willingness to explain exactly how customer data is used and processed come off as more trustworthy to prospects and customers alike.